Tochukz/DevOps/Bitbucket/PipelineToEC2.md

 ### 11. Try it on a demo project
 After you make a push you can go to _Pipelines_ menu on your bitbucket account to see if it deploys.

-You may need to link some binary to the bin path in your EC2 instance
+You may need to link some binary to the bin path in your EC2 instance if you get the _not found_ error in your build.
 ```
 $ which yarn
 $ sudo ln -s /home/ec2-user/.nvm/versions/node/v16.17.0/bin/yarn /usr/bin/yarn